stacks-archive/blockstack.org/pages/roadmap/roadmap.md

 - Released the Stacks blockchain v2 design proposals and start of Rust implementation.
 - Released new Stacks Explorer and Wallet.
 - Published smart contracting language spec as a Stacks Improvement Proposal (SIP-002).
-- Released support for custom Gaia hub configuration during user onboarding
+- Released support for custom Gaia hub configuration during user onboarding.
 - Launched App Mining pilot in December with 38 registered apps.

 ## 2019 Q1

 - Addition of social notifications and cross-app data sharing functionality to Gaia.
-- Release plan for App Mining reviewer elections
+- Release plan for App Mining reviewer elections.
-- Release of prototype virtual machine (VM) for Stacks smart contracting language
+- Release of prototype virtual machine (VM) for Stacks smart contracting language.
-- Release of new consensus algorithm for Stacks blockchain v2 (SIP-001)
+- Release of new consensus algorithm for Stacks blockchain v2 (SIP-001).
 - Ability to publish/authenticate apps and storage via Blockstack Naming System vs. DNS.

 ## 2019 Q2

 - Launch of iOS and Android apps for Blockstack authentication.
 - Release of testnet for Stacks blockchain v2.
-- Host Blockstack Summit 2019, the annual flagship event
+- Host Blockstack Summit 2019, the annual flagship event.

 ## 2019 Q3–Q4